 You can have only one default cache profile, which is used by default for all pages.
 You can, however, change the cache profile on page level.
 Thus, you have different cache behaviors for different pages (sections of your site).
 Once a page is requested, and if the page is not found in output cache, Sitefinity CMS reads the output cache and output cache profile settings to determine whether it should add the page in cache and with what settings.
 Each consecutive request for the same page is served from cache, unless:

-By default, Sitefinity CMS output cache varies by user agent (web browser), meaning that the system creates different cached versions of the page depending on the user agent (web browser) the page is requested from.
+By default, Sitefinity CMS output cache is the same for all user agents, such as web browsers, meaning that the system does not create different cached versions of the page depending on the user agent the page is requested from.
+For more information, see Configure cache profiles.

 Output cache can be stored in the server memory or in a distributed cache storage.
 When stored in the server memory output cache is cleared on application restart.